Why choose the iPhone 12 Pro Max?

 A14 Bionic chip

 It is the machine learning capabilities of this chip that powers features such as Dolby Vision recording and Deep Fusion, which improves the fine detail in photos one pixel at a time.
 It also allows the phone camera to feature Smart HDR 3, which gives you more true to life colours.
+Apple claims the A14 chip can perform up to 11 trillion operations per second, 80% higher than its predecessor.

 LiDAR technology allows you to scan your surroundings – your living room, the forest you're walking through, whatever – and create an incredibly accurate depth map.
 This has tonnes of uses in AR (augmented reality) and means that when an AR app creates a virtual world, it integrates perfectly with the real world.
 Apple gives the examples that you'll be able to transform your room into a rainforest or see how a new trainer will fit.